Seneca-ICTOER/OPS705/docs/weekly-schedule.md

 # Weekly Schedule

 **Please note:** The weekly due dates for labs are *soft due dates*.
-You should aim to have labs completed by these dates to keep on top of the course and prepare for the relevant quizzes. ***The hard deadline (without penalty) for Azure Labs 1-4 is Friday, October 20, 2023***.
+You should aim to have labs completed by these dates to keep on top of the course and prepare for the relevant quizzes. ***The hard deadline (without penalty) for Azure Labs 1-4 is Friday, February 23, 2024.***.

-## Week 1: Sept.
-4-10
+## Week 1: Jan.
+8-14

 | Topics or Skill | Reading | Assessment Due | Weight |
 | :--- | :--- | :--- | :--- |